S-a-m-K/cyclistic_case_study/README.md

 ### **Buisness Task**

-Analyze Cyclistic's data to evaluate usage differences between occasional riders and annual members.
-Based on these findings, make a general recommendation on how these trends might influence Cyclistic's marketing strategy.
+Analyze Cyclistic's data to identify usage differences between casual riders and annual members.
+Based on these findings, make a general recommendation on how these trends could influence Cyclistic's marketing strategy to convert casual riders into members.

+### **Analysis Questions**

+Three questions are relevant to the future marketing program:
+1. How does Cyclistic's use differ between annual members and casual riders?
+2. Why should casual riders purchase a Cyclistic annual membership?
+3. How can Cyclistic use digital media to encourage casual riders to join?

+Moreno tasked me with answering the first question:
+How does Cyclistic's use differ between annual members and casual riders?

 ### **Stakeholder**